Mission Statement

 Courses with emphasis on diversity, equity and inclusion

 This course offers a broad survey in current knowledge about human social behavior.
-Topics covered include aggression; attraction and love; social influence; attitudes and attitude change; nonverbal communication; leadership; prejudice and discrimination; and application of social psychology to law, medicine and other fields. - PSY 24400 (Introduction to Human Sexuality)
+Topics covered include aggression; attraction and love; social influence; attitudes and attitude change; nonverbal communication; leadership; prejudice and discrimination; and application of social psychology to law, medicine and other fields. - PSY 33500 (Stereotyping and Prejudice)

 This course examines the topics of stereotyping, prejudice and discrimination from a social psychological perspective.
-Relying on empirical findings and relevant theoretical approaches, the course moves beyond lay opinions to explore the social psychological foundations and forms of stereotyping and prejudice and to examine various strategies for reducing intergroup biases. - PSY 39200 (Diversity and Inclusion)
+Relying on empirical findings and relevant theoretical approaches, the course moves beyond lay opinions to explore the social psychological foundations and forms of stereotyping and prejudice and to examine various strategies for reducing intergroup biases. - PSY39200PG (Psychology of Gender)

 Topics may change from semester to semester and are presented by Department of Psychological Sciences faculty. - PSY 43200 (Social Psychology in Film)